shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The kangaroo slept on a rock near the river bank.
 He lay in a rather awakward-looking position.
 A sneaky bandit snuck up on him as he slept.
 The bandit drew his dagger and plunged it into the kang—

-The kangaroo rolled over in his sleep, just as the bandit was stabbing him, causing the dagger to get stuck in the rock.
+The kangaroo rolled over in his sleep, just as the bandit was about to stab him, causing the dagger to get stuck in the rock.

 The bandit kept his cool, and got his bow out instead.
 From point-blank range, he shot the kang—

 He missed.
-The arrow went right over the kangaroo’s head, and into campfire, where it promptly burned up.
+The arrow went right over the kangaroo’s head, and into the campfire, where it promptly burned up.

+Robin Hood gasped.
 “He’s asleep!
 How did you miss??”

 A small woman crossed the river behind the bandit.
 She tapped him on the shoulder, and then as soon as he turned around, she let out a shockwave and disappeared.
 That shockwave disintegrated the bandit, splashing his blood all over the kangaroo and his rock.
 The small woman ended up right behind Marigold.

 Grandma Marigold was battling the half-orc.
 True to her skill, she was dodging battle axe swings and cat arrows, using her armor as a useful defensive tool.

 “Go Grandma Marigold!
-Get him!.”
+Get him!”

 Grandma Marigold took advantage of the half-orc’s openings and plunged her poison-tipped dagger into his shoulder, his belly, and his ribs.
 He was tough, but little by little, she was wearing him down.

-“Just like she wears me down,” Robin Hood chuckled.
+“Just like she wears me down with her nagging,” Robin Hood chuckled.

 The half-orc swung his axe at Grandma Marigold, but she blocked it with her dagger.
 A blue pawprint appeared on her chest, and she reacted by directing the axe blade in front of her, blocking an arrow from the tree.
 She slid past the axe and stabbed the half-orc in the gut.
 Green and red oozed out of his wounds.